Why don't I use Marsblade?

 Where I was COMPLETELY Wrong

 We are a roller hockey shop and when we consider new products, we try to be sure it's going to benefit to roller hockey players.
 We decided not to carry the Marsblade O1 frames based on the fact I was only seeing it benefit ice hockey players.

-While the original product might not have be good for our competitive market, it's definitely good for the sport of roller hockey or the lifestyle of skating outside on wheels.
-It took about this long for me to see that.
+While the original product might not have be good for our competitive roller hockey players, it's definitely good for the sport of roller hockey or the lifestyle of skating outside on wheels.
+It took me too long to see that.
 Fairly short-sighted in hindsight!

 A HUGE positive - Marsblade and it's adopters have encouraged thousands of ice hockey players to try skating outside.
 This is probably the strongest movement any roller or ice company has started in the past 20 years.
 Combined with the terrific hockey innovations like Green Biscuits and Hockey WrapArounds raising the bar for the outdoor game, street hockey is poised for another breakout.

 I used to see this as a product that was bad for roller hockey.
 Oops.
 I can see a fuller picture now.
 It's a great stepping stone into bringing hockey outside for every ice player.
 Just being on wheels is a step closer to roller hockey, outdoor or indoor and then sharing what we love.